microbit-foundation/dev-docs/bluetooth/index.md

 Using Bluetooth, you can connect to other devices and send and receive data from and to the micro:bit.

-Bluetooth is [distinct from the micro:bit to micro:bit radio feature](https://support.microbit.org/support/solutions/articles/19000083637-using-the-micro-bit-wirelessly-),which is a [proprietary protocol from Nordic and Lancaster University](https://lancaster-university.github.io/microbit-docs/ubit/radio/).
+Bluetooth is [distinct from the micro:bit to micro:bit radio feature](https://support.microbit.org/support/solutions/articles/19000083637-using-the-micro-bit-wirelessly-), which is a [proprietary protocol from Nordic and Lancaster University](https://lancaster-university.github.io/microbit-docs/ubit/radio/).

 ## BBC micro:bit Bluetooth Profile